blockchainsllc/in3/.gitlab/merge_request_templates/new_merge_request.md

 ## What is the current behavior?
-Please describe the current behavior that you are modifying, or link to a relevant issue.
+Describe the current behavior that you are modifying, or link to a relevant issue.

 Issue Number: N/A

 ## What is the new behavior?
-Please describe the behavior or changes that are being added by this MR.
+Describe the behavior or changes that are being added by this MR.

 -
 -